CONSUMER ALERT: Trek Bikes Recalled After Man Paralyzed in Accident

 The defective product lawyers at Pitman, Kalkhoff, Sicula & Dentice urge consumers to report any injuries or complications they've experienced as a result of using their Trek bike.

-If you were harmed, contact our firm for a free review of your case.
+If you were harmed, contact a personal injury attorney at our firm for a free review of your case.
 You may be able to recover compensation for what happened to you.